-- Depth: Specifies the number of words stored; must be a positive integer. - Initial value vector: specifies the initial value.
+- Depth: Specifies the number of words stored; must be a positive integer. - Initial value vector: Specifies the initial value.
 When the vector is longer than the ROM depth, the vector's trailing elements are discarded.
 When the ROM is deeper than the vector length, the ROM's trailing words are set to zero.
-The initial value vector is saturated or rounded according to the data precision specified for the ROM. - Memory Type: Specifies block implementation to be distributed RAM or Block RAM. - Optional Ports: - Provide reset port for output register: When selected, allows access to the reset port available on the output register of the Block ROM.
+The initial value vector is saturated or rounded according to the data precision specified for the ROM. - Memory Type: Specifies whether the ROM will be implemented using Distributed ROM or Block ROM.
+Depending on your selection, the ROM will be inferred or implemented as follows when the design is compiled: - If the block will be implemented in Distributed memory, the Distributed Memory Generator v8.0 LogiCORE IP will be inferred or implemented when the design is compiled.
+This is described in Distributed Memory Generator LogiCORE IP Product Guide (PG063). - If the block will be implemented in block RAM, the XPM_MEMORY_SPROM (Single Port ROM) macro will be inferred or implemented when the design is compiled.
+For information on the XPM_MEMORY_SPROM Xilinx Parameterized Macro (XPM), refer to UltraScale Architecture Libraries Guide (UG974).

+- Provide reset port for output register: When selected, allows access to the reset port available on the output register of the Block ROM.
 The reset port is available only when the latency of the Block ROM is set to 1. - Initial value for output register: Specifies the initial value for output register.
-The initial value is saturated and rounded according to the data precision specified for the ROM. - Output tab: Parameters specific to the Output tab are as follows. - Output Type: Specify the data type of the output. - Boolean - Fixed-point - Floating-point - Arithmetic Type: If the Output Type is specified as Fixed-point, you can select Signed (2's comp) or Unsigned as the Arithmetic Type. - Fixed-point Precision:
+The initial value is saturated and rounded according to the data precision specified for the ROM. - Output tab: Parameters specific to the Output tab are as follows. - Output Type: Specify the data type of the output.

-- Number of bits: Specifies the bit location of the binary point of the output number, where bit zero is the least significant bit. - Binary point: Position of the binary point. in the fixed-point output. - Floating-point Precision: - Single: Specifies single precision (32 bits). - Double: Specifies double precision (64 bits). - Custom: Activates the field below so you can specify the Exponent width and the Fraction width. - Exponent width: Specify the exponent width. - Fraction width: Specify the fraction width.
+- Boolean - Fixed-point - Floating-point - Arithmetic Type: If the Output Type is specified as Fixed-point, you can select Signed (2's comp) or Unsigned as the Arithmetic Type. - Fixed-point Precision: - Number of bits: Specifies the bit location of the binary point of the output number, where bit zero is the least significant bit. - Binary point: Position of the binary point. in the fixed-point output. - Floating-point Precision: - Single: Specifies single precision (32 bits). - Double: Specifies double precision (64 bits). - Custom: Activates the field below so you can specify the Exponent width and the Fraction width. - Exponent width: Specify the exponent width. - Fraction width: Specify the fraction width.